 5 Advantages And Disadvantages Of Multi-Unit Franchising | Franchise Coach

 In recent years, the multi-unit franchise model has become one of the most exciting business opportunities out there.
-It’s especially appealing to entrepreneurs who want more than just one location and are aiming to scale quickly.
+A multi-unit franchise provides an opportunity for rapid scalability, which is typically missing from single-unit franchise models.

 What Is a Multi-Unit Franchise Model?

-Franchisors typically favor franchisees who’ve proven they can operate efficiently, manage people well, and understand how to grow a business.
-In return, you might get lower royalty fees, development incentives, and preferred access to new territories.
-It’s a win-win—if you’re ready for it.
+Franchisors typically favor multi-unit operators who have proven they can maintain operational efficiency and manage people well.
+In return, you might get lower royalty fees and preferred access to additional units.

 The Upside of Multi-Unit Franchise Ownership